 Son of Missouri restaurant owner says not guilty in sex case

-SPRINGFIELD, Mo.
-(AP) _ The son of the founder of a popular southwest Missouri cafe has pleaded not guilty to child sex trafficking.
+SPRINGFIELD, Mo. — The son of the founder of a popular southwest Missouri cafe has pleaded not guilty to child sex trafficking.

 Fifty-year-old Benjamin Lambert posted $100,000 bond after entering the plea Wednesday.
 His attorney said Lambert is living in a nursing home in the Sikeston area.